marcopetri98/anomalearn/README.md

 ease of use, and in proposing new functionalities to implement.

 In the future, once the first stable version will be published, a structured and well documented on how to contribute to the library will be written.
+For the moment, all the discussions related to the development, requests and proposals should be places in the GitHub discussion page.

 ## Contributing to code